BKHZ/nvim/README.md

 ```

 A patched nerd font is required to correctly display icons in various plugins that rely on `nvim-web-devicons`.
 The
 `ripgrep` package provides ultra fast file search and indexing support.
-If you are running X11 instead of wayland, you
+If you are running Wayland instead of X11, you
-can omit installing the `xclip` and `xsel` packages.
+can omit installing the `xclip` and `xsel` packages, otherwise omit `wl-clipboard`.

 ## Setup